 top of page

-The Australian Dental Association has 4 similar tips:
+The Australian Dental Association has 4 recommendations for good oral health:

 3) Reduce sugary drinks and food.